 - Eating several small meals and snacks throughout the day can be easier to manage.

-- Ask your doctor to recommend high calorie drinks to sip if you are worried about losing weight.
+- Ask your doctor or dietitian to recommend high calorie drinks to sip if you are worried about losing weight.

 - Eat whatever you feel like eating rather than what you think you should eat.